List of Red Dead Redemption 2 characters: Downes family

 The Downes family consists of Thomas (Peter Lettre) and Edith (Jayme Lake), and their son Archie (Paul Thode).
 Thomas obtained a loan from Leopold Strauss due to his financial problems; Arthur is sent to collect the loan and continually beats Thomas until Edith intervenes.
 After Thomas dies from tuberculosis, Arthur returns and collects the remainder of the loan from Edith.
 She and Archie move away from their home and eventually become financially unstable.
 Arthur is later diagnosed with tuberculosis, which he contracted from Thomas.
 Arthur encounters Edith prostituting in Saint Denis and Annesburg.
-After he saves her son from being bullied, Arthur goes to Edith and persuades her to return home.
+After he saves her son from being bullied, Arthur goes to Edith, who blames him for Thomas's death, and persuades her to return home.
 Arthur offers her and Archie money and tells them to start a new life; after some persuasion, she accepts the money and advice, forgiving Arthur before leaving.
 Eight years later, in 1907, Edith and Archie own several businesses and appear wealthier.

 Cade Onder of GameZone wrote that Arthur riding away from the Downes ranch on his first visit is "an interesting choice" by Rockstar to allow the player to "sit there and realize what you just did".
 Onder felt that Arthur's saving of Edith and Archie was an effective demonstration of his character arc after he is diagnosed with tuberculosis.

 Eagle Flies

 Eagle Flies (Jeremiah Bitsui) is the son of Rains Fall, the chieftain of the Wapiti Indians.
 Arthur helps Eagle Flies and his father on several occasions; after some time, Dutch also agrees to help, hoping that it will distract the Army away from the gang's activities.
 Dutch later works with Eagle Flies to trap soldiers in a valley to leave a message.
 When reinforcements attack the Indians, they are forced to fight back; while trying to rescue his friend Paytah, Eagle Flies is captured and taken to Fort Wallace.
 Arthur and Charles rescue him from the fort.
 During an attack against the Army, Eagle Flies is mortally wounded while saving Arthur from Colonel Favours.
 Arthur and Charles take him to his father at the reservation, where he succumbs to his wounds.

 Bitsui worked on the game for about three years.
-IGN's Petty identified young warriors ignoring authority figures to following their angry peers is a common theme in American tribal culture.
+IGN's Petty identified young warriors ignoring authority figures to follow their angry peers is a common theme in American tribal culture.